-This course focuses on concepts of pathophysiological alterations and their association to major regulatory mechanisms of the body, as they relate to the care of diverse populations in a holistic and caring framework.
-Expanding on pre-requisite Chemistry, Microbiology, Anatomy and Physiology, this course addresses disease etiology, clinical presentations and manifestations of disease.
-Human responses to altered body functions in diverse populations throughout the lifespan are emphasized.
-Online section available: 4 lecture hours
+This course focuses on concepts of pathophysiological alterations and major regulatory mechanisms of the body, as they relate to the nursing care of diverse populations in a holistic and caring framework.
+Expanding on prerequisite Anatomy and Physiology, Chemistry and Microbiology, this course focuses is on disease etiology, clinical presentation and appropriate treatment of the disease processes utilizing nursing process.
+This course provides a review of selected therapeutic and diagnostic regimens incorporating collaboration and delegation principles with other healthcare providers.
+Clinical manifestations and human responses to altered body functions in diverse populations throughout the lifespan are emphasized.
+Students acquire an understanding of nursing process in the management of illnesses utilizing evidence based practices.
+4 lecture hours

-NU 306 Adult Health Nursing I (8) (3/1/4)
+NU 306 Adult Health Nursing I (8) (4/2/8)